zthsk/MDL-MLM/README.md

 * --epoch : No. of epoch to train the model
 * --batch_size: Size of each batch
 * --causal_percent: Different variations of H [0, 25, 50, 75, 100]
-* --experiment: We have different variations of datasets with different modified tokens
+* --experiment: We have different variations of datasets with different modified tokens.
+We have experiments [1,2,3,4,5]
-* --anticausal: For each modified tokens, we have 3 different lists of original tokens
+* --anticausal: For each modified tokens, we have 3 different lists of original tokens.
 * --mdl_direction: Direction to compute the MDL [causal, anticausal]

 ### The computed MDL can be found *mdl_values* directory inside *amazon_data* directory.
 Just traverse through the experiment numbers and the variations of H to get the *mdl_values* for each variations.